videolan/x265/doc/reST/threading.rst

 :option:`--merange` can have a negative impact on frame parallelism.
 If the range is too large, more rows of CTU lag must be added to ensure those pixels are available in the reference frames.
-Similarly :option:`--sao-lcu-opt` 0 will cause SAO to be performed over the entire picture at once (rather than being CTU based), which prevents any motion reference pixels from being available until the entire frame has been encoded, which prevents any real frame parallelism at all.

 .. note::